codedsk/hubzero-workspace-testenv/README.md

 environment variable is also set.
 An X Virtual Frame Buffer is started to run the command.
 For more details, see entry.sh in the repository.

-Example of running a command:
+Examples of running commands in the container:

 1. ```echo ${HOME}```
 ```
 docker run -i -t --rm \
-    --name invokeapp-test-container \
     workspace \
     echo \${HOME}
 ```